-In other words, is the $(k,s)$-\tbdp problem \textsf{FPT} for fixed $d$?
+In other words, is the $(s)$-\tbdp problem \textsf{FPT} for fixed $d$?

 Our main result is a kernel with at most $d \cdot 2^{k-s} \cdot \binom{k}{s} + 2k$ vertices.
 The natural question is whether the problem admits a polynomial kernel with parameters $k$, $d$, and $s$, or even for fixed $s$.
-Notice that, although the dependency on $d$ of the kernel size is linear, for no relation between $k$ and $s$ it yields a polynomial function.
-The case $s=0$ is particularly interesting, as \tbdp with $s=0$ is equivalent to the \textsc{Steiner Network} problem.
+Notice that if there is a constant $\ell$ such that $k-s = \ell$, then the size of the kernel is $d \cdot 2^{\ell} \cdot k^{\ell}$, which is polynomial on $d$ and $k$.
+The case $s=0$ is also particularly interesting, as \tbdp with $s=0$ is equivalent to the \textsc{Steiner Network} problem.
 In this case, we get a kernel of size at most $d \cdot 2^{k} + 2k$.

-While do not know whether $(k,d,s)$-\tbdp admits a polynomial kernel, at least we are able to prove that a negative answer for $s=0$ is enough to show that $(k,d,s)$-\tbdp~is unlikely to admit a polynomial kernel for any value of $s \geq 0$, via the following polynomial time and parameter reduction.
+While we do not know whether $(k,d,s)$-\tbdp admits a polynomial kernel, at least we are able to prove that a negative answer for $s=0$ is enough to show that $(k,d,s)$-\tbdp~is unlikely to admit a polynomial kernel for any value of $s \geq 1$ when $k$ is ``far'' from $s$, via the following polynomial time and parameter reduction.